food sectors

 Bees can be bought as a nucleus, a package, or a full colony.
 Most commonly, a hive will be started in May from a nucleus which is a small 3-6 frame population and will expand into full colony over the first season.

-When purchasing bees, you should pay attention to traceability, temperament, and colony health.
+When purchasing bees, you should pay attention to the source of the bees, disease in the area where they originate, temperament, and colony health.
 You should be provided a record of any medicine treatments that have been applied to the colony, as well as a record of the movement of the colony for which a template can be found here.
 You should keep this record at least for two years.

 Sourcing your bees as locally as possible is recommended to avoid importing disease or pests.